cseanburns/systems-librarianship/src/2a-using-gcloud-virtual-machines.md

 ### Initialize the `gcloud` CLI

-Regardless if you're using macOS or Windows, you will now initialize your Google Cloud installation the same way.
+Regardless of whether you're using macOS or Windows, you will now initialize your Google Cloud installation the same way.
 First, scroll down the install page to the section titled [**Initializing the gcloud CLI**][g_init].
 In your terminal, run the initialization command.
 Per the instructions at the above page, it should be something like so: